 The club believes that taking part in Paddlesport should be a positive and enjoyable part of children and vulnerable adult’s lives and to achieve this have the following aims:

 Where club members are identified as responsible for children and vulnerable adults these members shall undergo a DBS check.
 This may include senior members of the club where spending significant time with such members and the coaching group.
 A record of DBS certification shall be retained by the Child Protection and Welfare Officer.

 The PADDLESAFE - Online Child Protection Course (http://BC.wt-associates.co.uk/) should be undertaken by any member that may be required to deal with children and may include:

 Junior members are defined as those members under the age of 18 years.
 The Club advocate the development of junior members within the sport.
 However we also acknowledge their vulnerability when attending club events.
 All members under the age of 18 must have a Junior Consent Form signed by their parent or an appointed guardian.

 As a general guideline the club recommends:

 Juniors under the age of 12 may also become members as part of a family membership.
-They must be accompanied by an experienced parent or guardian on the water.
+They must be accompanied by an experienced parent or guardian on the water or bank side.
 Attendance at specific events is at the discretion of the event organiser.